Museau/Rule-Mining/README.md

 ## Launch the experiments
 To launch the experiments do: bash rule_mining/experiments/jobs/file_name.py, from the Rule-Mining directory.

+## Visualization
+To do the visualisation and get some statistics for the rules do:
+- pyhton rule_mining/visualisation/figures_rules.py,
+- python rule_mining/visualisation/rule_characteristics_pervar_perclass.py,
+- python rule_mining/visualisation/scores_var_by_level.py,
+- python rule_mining/visualisation/similarity_main_all.py,
+- python rule_mining/visualisation/similarity_main_l1.py,
+from the Rule-Mining directory.

 ## Attribution
 If you use this code, please cite: